-Why do Personas fail?
+So why do Customer Personas fail?

-- Using too much irrelevant data – In a few cases, the data used is not pertinent to the goal at hand.
+In a few cases, the data used is not pertinent to the goal at hand.
 The personas can look and feel powerful, but they aren’t relevant in practice.

 If you have had a failed persona experience at your company, the reason could be one of the common pitfalls I listed above.
 Find out where you went wrong and then right the ship.
 If you are creating personas for the very first time, use these pitfalls as a checklist to avoid and address these challenges as you go.